TASSBV/OpenRemoteHueBridge/README.md

 OpenRemoteHueBridge
 ===================

-The implementation of the HueBridge Protocol in OpenRemote to controll the Philips HueBridge

 This project is on Github to help people setup OpenRemote fast and simple.
 We did this because we had some problems ourselfs.